ortus-docs/coldbox-docs/introduction/upgrading_to_coldbox_400.md

 ## Plugins Removed

 ColdBox Plugins have graduated to become just models.
-The **plugins** convention has been removed and all references to plugin injection or DSL's have been deprecated.
-You must now place all your plugins in your **models** directory and request them via `getInstance() or getModel()` calls.
+The **plugins** convention has been removed and all references to plugin injection or DSL's are gone.
+You must now place all your plugins in your
+**models** directory and request them via `getInstance() or getModel()` calls.